Downey Unified Middle School Recognized by State Superintendent

 Griffiths Middle School is selected as one of the 2017 California Gold Ribbon Schools

 On May 15, 2017, State Superintendent of Public Instruction, Tom Torlakson, held a ceremony to recognize Downey Unified’s Griffiths Middle School as one of the 275 middle and high schools honored under the 2017 California Gold Ribbon School Awards Program.
-Griffiths Middle School received this award as a direct reflection of the dedication, hard work and vision of their educational community.
-They were also selected for demonstrating exemplary achievements in implementing state standards in priority program areas.
-This ceremony was held and was originated to recognize the schools selected for this award.
+Griffiths received the Gold Ribbon Schools Award, the Title I Academic Achieving School Award, and the Career Technical Education Exemplary Program Award.
+These awards honor the dedication, hard work, and vision of the Griffiths educational community.

 “These terrific schools are leading the way in embracing our new rigorous academic standards and showing others how to help students succeed on their way to 21st Century careers and college,” stated Torlakson.